umairshahid-1/Weather-App-with-AJAX/README.md

 # Weather App with AJAX
- Exploration of AJAX for eb workers
+ Exploration of AJAX for web workers

+ # Setup to run on a Local Machine
+ Install VS Code and